ISSUE No.023Internal Syndicate Circular December 19, 2025

 CALL TO COHORTS

-Additional personnel requested for Glass March:
+Additional support requested for Glass March continuation:

 TOP STORIES OF THE WEEK